 Jobs once even considered implementing an official uniform for all Apple employees.
 “I came back with some samples and told everyone it would be great if we would all wear these vests,” he later recalled.
 “Oh man, did I get booed off the stage.
 Everybody hated the idea.”

-Still, Apple had a mixed history when it came to Japan.
+Still, Cupertino had a mixed history when it came to Japan.
 Reportedly, the U.S. Department of Commerce once published a manual using Apple’s early attempts to crack the Japanese market as a case study of how not to do business in the country.

 By the time Apple opened its Ginza store, however, things had changed.
 PCs had become far more widespread in the country (something that happened later than in the United States).
 Meanwhile, generational shifts made Apple cool with younger customers drawn to the company’s “Designed in California” aura.